3.2.1. Rules for selecting mapped objects

 You can only draw mobile items (such as planes or military installations) if they become stationary (for example, as part of a monument or permanent museum exhibit) or are actually stationary (for example, permanently docked hotels or restaurants).

 For YME purposes, items that are mobile but are part of a larger stationary item belong to the main item's type.
-For example, planes, ships, and other museum exhibits are part of the “Culture, recreation” type (see sections 3.6.
-Locations and 3.7.
-Territories).
+For example, airplanes, ships, and other museum exhibitions are classified under the “Culture and relaxation” type (See sections 3.6.
+Places and 3,7.
+Territories.